RegioneER/rer.cookieconsent/README.rst

 Cookie consent banner
 ---------------------

-In the banner configurartion you can:
+In the banner configuration you can:

 * activate an auto-grant-on-click feature.
 With this every click on whatever link in the site is interpreted as accepting the Privacy Policy